ioBroker/ioBroker.js-controller/docs/en/dev/adapterpublish.md

 ## Adapter connection type
 - `guess` - The status of the device cannot be determined. ioBroker takes status based on last ioBroker command.
 - `cloud polling` - The integration of this device takes place via the cloud and requires an active internet connection.
 Querying the status means that an update may be noticed later.
-- `cloud-push` - The integration of this device takes place via the cloud and requires an active internet connection. ioBroker will be notified when a new status is available.
+- `cloud push` - The integration of this device takes place via the cloud and requires an active internet connection. ioBroker will be notified when a new status is available.
 - `local polling` - Provides direct communication with the device.
 Querying the status means that an update may be noticed later.
-- `local-push` - Offers direct communication with the device. ioBroker will be notified when a new status is available.
+- `local push` - Provides direct communication with the device. ioBroker will be notified when a new status is available.